 - When families live close by yet need a partner they feel 100% comfortable with will do as good a job or better as they would advocating.

 - When you are trying to decide what the best options are for an elderly relative, a person with disabilities, or for yourself.

-- When your loved one has been hospitalized, has had a dramatic change in health, or is refusing care.
+- When your loved one has been hospitalized, has had a dramatic change in functioning, or is refusing care.